 - Establishing ‘Silver Sunday’, the national day for older people held in October every year, when hundreds of free and fun events are held across the UK attended by tens of thousands of older people

 - Setting up a college providing technical education in Pimlico.
-Ada, the National College for Digital Skills, will move into the site this September
+Ada, the National College for Digital Skills, will move into the site in September 2023

 - Providing over 50 Scholarships and Bursaries for Westminster students from low income families studying at university

 - Every year (postponed during the pandemic) putting on the Westminster Tea Dance attended by 1,000 older Westminster residents

 - Providing well over 3,000 hampers at Christmas time to the most lonely and socially isolated older residents of Westminster at what is often the loneliest time of year.